 III.
 PERSONAL BUFFS

 For personal buff food/drink I prefer the Witchmother’s Potent Brew, this drink will buff the three stats we need the most (Health, Magicka and Magicka regen).
-Affect by the provisioning drink perk.
+Affected by the Connoisseur perk.

 For personal potion chugging I prefer the Spell Power potions.
 Upon activation it restores a good amount of magicka, increases magicka regeneration and increases your spell damage and spell critical.
 With relevant alchemy perks this can have a 100% uptime.
 Due to our Argonian passive it has the added benefit of an additional tri-stat restore effect.